Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation

 \textbf{Tight bounds:} We found the best achievable error in some settings, but our upper and lower bounds do not match in some parameter regimes.
 What is the right error bound for event-level privacy for streams $x$ with maximum flippancy $w_x$ between $\sqrt{T}$ and $T^{2/3}$?
 Our results yield a lower bound of $T^{1/4}$ and an upper bound of roughly $\sqrt{w_x}$.

 \textbf{Bounded memory: } We did not consider any memory restrictions.
-Prior to our work, no previous work addressed $\countdistinct$ with deletions under continual release—with or without space constraints.
-We consider only the privacy constraint since it is more fundamental—it cannot be avoided by buying more memory—and the best algorithms with unbounded memory provide a benchmark by which to evaluate space-contrained approaches.
+Prior to our work, no other work addressed $\countdistinct$ with deletions under continual release—with or without space constraints.
+We consider only the privacy constraint since it is more fundamental—it cannot be avoided by buying more memory—and the best algorithms with unbounded memory provide a benchmark by which to evaluate space-constrained approaches.

 Space complexity is certainly a natural topic for future work.
 While it is not clear how to apply the sketching techniques of \citet{EpastoMMMVZ23} to the turnstile setting, it would be interesting to come up with accurate, private, and low-memory mechanisms for counting distinct elements in turnstile streams.
 Such algorithms would necessarily mix multiplicative and additive error guarantees (due to space and privacy constraints, respectively).